zephyr111/ispc/docs/ispc.rst

 For example, the values of the given value in each of the active program instances are added together by the ``reduce_add()`` function.

+TODO [zephyr111]: check this is correct once https://github.com/ispc/ispc/issues/3834 will be fixed

 ::

     uniform int16 reduce_add(int8 x)